gzavo/CS_Assignment/solution_.md

 The neurocognitive effects of alcohol on adolescents and college students

-## Plot from the dataset "istherecorrelation.csv", with DPI=300, visualized representatively
+## Plot from the dataset "istherecorrelation.csv", with DPI=300.
 ![Scatter Plot of WO vs. NL Beer Consumption](no_correlation_plot.png)

 ### Plot interpretation